JohnReedLOL/scala-trace-debug/README.md

 ![ContainerExample](http://i.imgur.com/IMk1CnM.png)

 ^ A String containing the stack trace is obtained on line 33 and passed into println on line 34, giving you `List[Int] 1 2 3`.
-The number of elements printed is adjustable. ^
+The start element number of elements printed is adjustable.
+Ex. `Debug.traceContents(List(0, 1, 2, 3, 4, 5), start = 2, numElements = 3)` ^

 ^ Works for any Scala container.
 To pass in Java containers, you can [import scala.collection.JavaConversions._](http://stackoverflow.com/questions/9638492/conversion-of-scala-map-containing-boolean-to-java-map-containing-java-lang-bool) ^